liamwhorwood/stats220/README.md

 # stats220

-## Welcome this is my reposition where you're likely to find the projects I create.
+## Welcome this is my repository where you're likely to find the projects I create.

+*